Azure/azure-sdk-for-js/sdk/attestation/attestation/README.md

 You can set the following environment variable to get the debug logging output when using this library.

-- Getting debug logs from the Azure Text Analytics client library
+- Getting debug logs from the Azure Attestation client library

 ```bash
 export AZURE_LOG_LEVEL=verbose